Keerthana-Yellapragada/Facebook-Clone/README.md

 # Leave A Post
 ### Users can leave a post by providing information and an optional URL of a valid format.
 <img width="1253" alt="Screen Shot 2022-12-04 at 4 56 15 PM" src="https://user-images.githubusercontent.com/85444662/205533035-603deb9a-3cd0-4cfa-aae5-3c35ffb021bf.png">

+### The "comments" feature on WellnessPage allows users to engage in meaningful conversations with others in the community.
+Users can leave comments on existing posts, edit their comments if needed, and delete them if necessary.
+This feature promotes interaction and fosters a sense of community among users, allowing them to connect with others who are going through similar experiences and seek out support when needed.

 # Leave A Comment:
 ### Users can leave comments on posts writteh by others and themselves throughout the website.
 They can do so by entering the information they wish to within the "Leave A Comment" box.